puppetlabs/puppet-docs/source/facter/3.6/custom_facts.md

     end
     ```

 3. Use the instructions in the [Plugins in Modules][] page to copy the new fact to a module and distribute it.
-During your next Puppet run, the value of the new fact will be available to use in your manifests and templates.
+During your next Puppet run, the value of the new fact is available to use in your manifests and templates.

 ## Using other facts